mcawezome/SRUS-MM-Games_Pycharm/app/knowledge-and-reflection.md

 1. If you didn't have to use a PlayerList, how would you have changed them implementation of the hash map and why?

 > Use a dictionary to store all keys and values.
-Possibly making the entire PlayerHashMap a shell class for inbuilt dictionaries.
+> Possibly making the entire PlayerHashMap a shell class for inbuilt dictionaries.
-> This would make the implementation as efficient as reasonably possible.
+> This would make the implementation as efficient as reasonably possible in Python.

 ## Reference